Distributed Table Engine

 Durability settings (

-insert_distributed_sync=false) when data first stored on the initiator node disk and later asynchronously send to shards.
+distributed_foreground_insert=false) when data first stored on the initiator node disk and later, in background, send to shards.

 - May significantly decrease the inserts' performance